gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 This configuration pragma allows the programmer to specify a set of warnings that will be treated as errors.
-Any warning which matches the pattern given by the pragma argument will be treated as an error.
-This gives much more precise control that -gnatwe which treats all warnings as errors.
+Any warning that matches the pattern given by the pragma argument will be treated as an error.
+This gives more precise control than -gnatwe, which treats warnings as errors.

+This pragma can apply to regular warnings (messages enabled by -gnatw) and to style warnings (messages that start with "(style)", enabled by -gnaty).

 The pattern may contain asterisks, which match zero or more characters in the message.
-For example, you can use
-``pragma Warning_As_Error ("bits of*unused")`` to treat the warning message ``warning: 960 bits of "a" unused`` as an error.
-No other regular expression notations are permitted.
-All characters other than asterisk in these three specific cases are treated as literal characters in the match.
-The match is case insensitive, for example XYZ matches xyz.
+For example, you can use ``pragma Warning_As_Error ("bits of*unused")`` to treat the warning message ``warning: 960 bits of "a" unused`` as an error.
+All characters other than asterisk are treated as literal characters in the match.
+The match is case insensitive; for example XYZ matches xyz.

 Note that the pattern matches if it occurs anywhere within the warning message string (it is not necessary to put an asterisk at the start and